September 2020 Balmoral Fund Investor Update

 2. Asset prices have been moving erratically over 2020 because sophisticated investment institutions are not implementing portfolio changes.
 Swollen money market funds and smaller equity market volumes support this.

 3. With the big guys bunkered down, the US equity market in particular is being driven by less sophisticated smaller traders.

 4. Market volatility is enormous and this means heightened risk (see volatility graph below).
 When sentiment does change we will be well positioned.
-Recall during the first three months of 2020 our Fund increased in value by 9.0% while global equity markets declined by more than 10%.
+Recall during the first three months of 2020 our Fund increased in value while global equity markets declined.
 We don’t have to be afraid of missing rising markets, we can make money in all market conditions.